73A73X/kryptoproju/README.md

 - Exchanges (Data from RapidAPi to backend)
 - News (Data from RapidAPi to backend)

-Backend data is fetched from the RapidApi:
+Backend data is from the RapidApi:
-- (Apikeys, querys, endpoints)

 The websites idea is to show the biggest cryptos in the world, their market cap and so on.